ADMINISTRATION

 Physical Fitness Training

-A Firefighter/EMT’s career can be very strenuous and demanding physically.
-Physical Fitness is a priority at Cullman Fire Rescue.
-Firefighter/EMTs are required to engage in physical fitness training one hour a day while on shift as well as complete an annually physical fitness assessment.
-In addition to this, Firefighter/EMTs are required to successfully complete a rigorous NFPA 1582 physical annually to ensure that they are physically fit and ready for duty.
-These standards help to ensure that Cullman Fire Rescue Firefighter/EMTs are getting the medical attention they deserve and the community is receiving the best response possible.
+A Firefighter/EMT’s career is physically demanding and requires a high level of fitness.
+Physical fitness is a top priority at Cullman Fire Rescue.
+Firefighter/EMTs engage in one hour of fitness training each day while on shift and complete an annual physical fitness assessment.
+Additionally, all personnel undergo a rigorous NFPA 1582 physical examination each year to ensure they are medically and physically prepared for duty.
+These standards help ensure that Firefighter/EMTs receive the care they need while providing the community with the highest level of emergency response.

 BECOMING A FIREFIGHTER/EMT